luciancheng/LeetCodeSolutions/0947. Most Stones Removed with Same Row or Column/README.md

 - find all connected components there are present, and how many components we have
 - we are able to remove all stones in a component except for 1, because then that would not be in any row or col with other stones, so for every connect component we can remove # of nodes - 1
 - we can use a union find data structure to combine component together based on if there is a stone placed correctly
+- have some sort of adjacency array of a hashtable, for each row and col, get all rocks that have either of those

 ## Approach
 - iterate through, and for each stone, get its x and y coordinate